-- 1.7.
-Examples of Surveillance Technology include, but are not limited to: - 1.7.1.
-International mobile subscriber identity (IMSI) catchers and other cell-site simulators; - 1.7.2.
-Automatic license plate readers; - 1.7.3.
-Electronic toll readers; - 1.7.4.
-Closed-circuit television cameras except as otherwise provided herein; - 1.7.5.
-Biometric Surveillance Technology, including facial, voice, iris, and gait-recognition software and databases; - 1.7.6.
-Mobile DNA capture technology; - 1.7.7.
-Gunshot detection and location hardware and services; - 1.7.8.
-X-ray vans; - 1.7.9.
-Video and audio monitoring and/or recording technology, such as surveillance cameras; - 1.7.10.
-Surveillance enabled or capable light bulbs or light fixtures; - 1.7.11.
-Tools, including software and hardware, used to gain unauthorized access to a computer, computer service, or computer network; - 1.7.12.
-Social media monitoring software; - 1.7.13.
-Through-the-wall radar or similar imaging technology; - 1.7.14.
-Passive scanners of radio networks: - 1.7.15.
-Long-range Bluetooth and other wireless-scanning devices; - 1.7.16.
-Thermal imaging or "forward-looking infrared" devices or cameras; - 1.7.17.
-Electronic database systems containing Surveillance Data about Identifiable Individuals; - 1.7.18.
-Radio-frequency identification (RFID) scanners; and - 1.7.19.
-Software designed to integrate or analyze data from Surveillance Technology, including surveillance target tracking and predictive policing software. - 1.8.
-Surveillance Technology Impact Report means a written report submitted by the Mayor's office with a request for approval of acquisition or use of Surveillance Technology, and which includes, at a minimum, the requirements set forth in this ordinance. - 1.9.
-Surveillance Use Policy means a policy for the City's use of Surveillance Technology, approved by the City solicitor and the Mayor's office, and submitted by the Mayor's office to and approved by the City Council.
-The Surveillance Use
+- a) Examples of Surveillance Technology include, but are not limited to: - 1.
+International mobile subscriber identity (IMSI) catchers and other cell-site simulators; - 2.
+Automatic license plate readers; - 3.
+Electronic toll readers; - 4.
+Closed-circuit television cameras except as otherwise provided herein; - 5.
+Biometric Surveillance Technology, including facial, voice, iris, and gait-recognition software and databases; - 6.
+Mobile DNA capture technology; - 7.
+Gunshot detection and location hardware and services; - 8.
+X-ray vans; - 9.
+Video and audio monitoring and/or recording technology, such as surveillance cameras; - 10.
+Surveillance enabled or capable light bulbs or light fixtures; - 11.
+Tools, including software and hardware, used to gain unauthorized access to a computer, computer service, or computer network; - 12.
+Social media monitoring software; - 13.
+Through-the-wall radar or similar imaging technology; - 14.
+Passive scanners of radio networks; - 15.
+Long-range Bluetooth and other wireless-scanning devices; - 16.
+Thermal imaging or "forward-looking infrared" devices or cameras; - 17.
+Electronic database systems containing Surveillance Data about Identifiable Individuals; - 18.
+Radio-frequency identification (RFID) scanners; and

+19. Software designed to integrate or analyze data from Surveillance Technology, including surveillance target tracking and predictive policing software.

+Surveillance Technology Impact Report means a written report submitted by the Mayor's office with a request for approval of acquisition or use of Surveillance Technology, and which includes, at a minimum, the requirements set forth in this ordinance.

+Surveillance Use Policy means a policy for the City's use of Surveillance Technology, approved by the Corporation Counsel and the Mayor's office, and submitted by the Mayor's office to and approved by the City Council.
+The Surveillance Use Policy shall at a minimum satisfy the requirements set forth in this ordinance.

-- Policy shall at a minimum satisfy the requirements set forth in this ordinance. - 1.10.
-Technology-Specific Surveillance Use Policy means a policy governing the City's use of a specific Surveillance Technology not already covered under the City's Surveillance Use Policy, approved by the City solicitor and the Mayor, and submitted by the Mayor to the City Council with a Surveillance Technology Impact Report under this ordinance. - 1.11.
-BPS means the Boston Public Schools. - 1.12.
-BPS personnel means any employee or agent of the Boston Public Schools, excluding BSP officers. - 1.13.
-BSP officers means any officials or general employees that belong to the Boston School Police and that are licensed by the Boston Police Department as special police officers. - 1.14.
-BPD means the City of Boston Police Department. - 1.15.
-Student Report means a written record created by a BSP officer that pertains to student activity.
-This includes but is not limited to School Safety Reports, BPD Form 1.1 Incident Reports, Field Interrogation and Observation Reports, Intelligence Reports, and Face Sheets. - 1.16.
-Seriously body harm means bodily injury that results in permanent disfigurement, loss or impairment of a bodily function, limb or organ, or substantial risk of death.
+Technology-Specific Surveillance Use Policy means a policy governing the City's use of a specific Surveillance Technology not already covered under the City's Surveillance Use Policy, approved by the Corporation Counsel and the Mayor, and submitted by the Mayor to the City Council with a Surveillance Technology Impact Report under this ordinance.

+BPS means the Boston Public Schools.

+BPS personnel means any employee or agent of the Boston Public Schools, excluding School Police officers.

+School Police officers means any officials or employees that belong to the Boston Public Schools Department of Safety Services or any other security and enforcement personnel, and that may or may not be licensed by the Boston Police Department as special police officers.

+BPD means the City of Boston Police Department.

+Student Report means a written record that is not an educational record protected under FERPA and that is created by School Police officers or by BPS personnel and that pertains to a student.
+Student Reports include but are not limited to School Safety Reports, BPD Form 1.1 Incident Reports, Field Interrogation and Observation Reports, Intelligence Reports, and Face Sheets.
+Student Reports also include informal emails, texts, and other electronic messages that describe or contain details pertaining to student activity.

+Historic Student Reports mean Student Reports that they have created or produced prior to the Effective Date of this ordinance.

+Serious bodily harm means bodily injury that results in permanent disfigurement, loss or impairment of a bodily function, limb or organ, or substantial risk of death.

+16-63.3 Community Control Over Surveillance

-Section 2 - Exceptions and Exemptions.
+a) Exceptions and Exemptions